37 Online Editing Jobs for Freelancers (Including Beginners)

 Several positions for editors (including content update editors) were available when I looked at their website.

-Top-Notch Tip: When job hunting on this site, search the “Contract” jobs, and set the location to “Work from Home” unless you have a sudden urge to work in New York—the other option for location. 😉
+Top-Notch Tip: When job hunting on this site, click “Contract” jobs, and set the location to “Work from Home” unless you have a sudden urge to work in New York—the other option for location. 😉

 Also, when choosing a job category, select “Editorial/Content.”